 Satureja khuzistanica

-Satureja khuzistanica is a very common popular herb which used as herbal tea and for its analgesic and antiseptic effects in the traditional medicine.
-Additionally, many valuable effects include antifungal, antibacterial, antinociceptive, antioxidant, antidiabetic, antihyperlipidemic, and anti-inflammatory potentials of S. khuzistanica have also been documented[2, 3].
+This species is a commonly used herb, traditionally consumed as herbal tea and valued for its analgesic and antiseptic properties.
+Numerous studies have documented its antifungal, antibacterial, antinociceptive, antioxidant, antidiabetic, antihyperlipidemic, and anti-inflammatory potentials [2, 3].

 Winter savory